idkuk/Internship_Project_Team_ECHO/README.md

 - [x] Video Demo Recorded
 - [x] Repository Finalized

 📌 Thank you for reviewing this project!
 For queries or feedback, feel free to reach out.

+## 📢 Disclaimer

+This project, PromptShield, was developed as part of an academic internship under the Digisuraksha Parhari Foundation.
+It is intended strictly for educational and research purposes.

+The developer assumes no responsibility for misuse or misinterpretation of the tool or its results.
+All views expressed here are personal and do not represent the views of the internship provider or affiliated institutions.